Patssi Valdez

 Patssi Valdez (born 1951) is an American Chicana artist.
-She is a founding member of the art collective, Asco.
-Valdez's work represents some of the finest Chicana avant-garde expressionism which includes but not limited to painting, sculpture and fashion design.
+She is a founding member of the art collective Asco.
+Valdez's work is a part of Chicana avant-garde expressionism, ranging from an assortment of mediums, such as painting, sculpture, and fashion design.
 She lives and works in Los Angeles, California.

 Early life and education

 Valdez was born in 1951 and grew up in East Los Angeles.
 Valdez recalls that during the time she was growing up in Los Angeles, racism, police brutality and poor schools were a big problem.
 Valdez attended Garfield High School and graduated in 1970.
 She received a BFA degree in 1985 from Otis Art Institute (now Otis College of Art and Design).

 Career and work

 Valdez was a founding member of the Asco artist collective.
 Valdez started working with Asco right out of high school.
 She was very involved with street performance art and "cinematic Goth film stills" during the 1970s and 1980s.
 Valdez relates that during her time in Asco, she had "grand ideas about being a great painter," but she felt lacked the skills she needed to be a successful painter.
 Instead of painting, she focused on performance art, installations and photography.
 During her time with Asco, she collaborated and created work that reflected shared "political and social concerns."
 Many of her performances with Asco took place in areas where there had recently been gang conflict or fatal shootings of individuals by the police.
 She and the other founders of Asco had seen that a disproportionate number of Mexican-Americans were singled out for the Vietnam draft: this and "the sight of their friends returning in body bags and the elite political class's apathy to their plight scarred all the members."
 Asco commented on Mexican-American identity and rampant stereotyping of Mexican-Americans by the media.
 Valdez relates how she was "always angry" as a young person watching movies "because she never saw the beautiful Mexicans she knew on screen."

 Valdez' installations are considered feminist works that defy cultural expectations of a woman's role in society.
 The temporary nature of her installations also tap into the "Mexican cultural practice of the impermanent."